How to Lay Carpet

 No matter what the job, things go more smoothly with the right tools.
-Carpet laying is no exception.
+Laying carpet is no exception.
 You probably have some of the basic tools: a utility knife, tape measure, hacksaw, straightedge, chalk line, and awl.

-Before you start, unroll the carpet and padding goods in a separate room to make sure that you have the amount of carpet you ordered and that the carpet is free of defects.
+Before you start with your DIY carpet installation, unroll the carpet and padding goods in a separate room to make sure that you have the amount of carpet you ordered and that the carpet is free of defects.

 Prepare the room by removing all furniture and baseboard shoe moldings.
 Plane down all high spots in the floor and fill wide cracks or dips with floor leveling compound.
 For badly worn floors, you should install underlayment.

-2. Install padding.
 Lay the carpet padding within the framework and cut it to size with a utility knife.
 Make sure the side with the slick membrane faces up and that the padding does not overlap the tackless strip (see Illustration 2).
-Nail or staple the padding in place, paying special attention to seam lines and edges.
+Nail or staple the carpet padding in place, paying special attention to seam lines and edges.
 If the floor is concrete, roll back one section of padding at a time and spread pad adhesive.
-Lay the padding back in place.
+Lay the carpet padding back in place.

-3. To abut a floor covering other than carpeting: Nail a metal threshold strip with gripper pins to the floor (see Illustration 3).
+To abut a floor covering other than carpeting, nail a metal threshold strip with gripper pins to the floor (see Illustration 3).
 Use a metal threshold and hammer the lip flat using a protective board.

-5. Another way to finish an edge is to fold the carpeting under itself (see Illustration 5).
-If you choose to fold the carpeting, be sure to stop the padding short.
+Another way to finish an edge is to fold the carpeting under itself (see Illustration 5).
+If you choose to fold the carpeting, be sure to stop the carpet padding short.